 Reported captures of Illex larvae have been in waters extending from central Florida, where the minimum size was 1.1 mm in a survey during 12-22 February 1969, to approximately 55°W, where the minimum size was 2.4 mm in a survey during 22 February-7 March 1981.
 In the Florida-Cape Hatteras area, the smallest larvae are generally captured in close proximity to the shelf edge traversed by the Florida Current-Gulf Stream system.
-In the area to the northeast (Subareas 5, 4 and 3), larvae are taken in the Gulf Stream and the Gulf Stream-Slope Water frontal zone, the largest larvae south of the Gulf Stream were associated with a cold-core eddy.
+In the area to the northeast (Subareas 5, 4 and 3), larvae are taken in the Gulf Stream and the Gulf Stream-Slope Water frontal zone, the largest catches being in the latter water mass.
+The only catches of larvae south of the Gulf Stream were associated with a cold-core eddy.
 In the Gulf Stream-Slope Water frontal zone, larvae occurred in areas of well-defined thermocline (usually the upper 100 m) where temperatures ranged from 15° to 21°C.